santm/blog-markdowns/2023-01-31-poem-Pride-and-revolution.md

 Just because some</br>
 Are born with the golden spoon in their hideous mouths!</br>
 They feel they are superior than the laws,</br>
- And feel their position and moolah will help them escape justice’s vengeful claws!</br>
+ And feel their position and wealth will help them escape justice’s vengeful claws!</br>
 </br>
 Just ignore those people</br>
 And sharpen  the axe for culling their pride</br>